Mansfield Melancon Injury Lawyers in Louisiana

 What Is Diminished Value?

-Diminished value refers to the reduction in a vehicle’s market value after it has been in an accident.
-Even when repairs are performed perfectly, a vehicle with an accident history is nearly always worth less than the same car with a clean record.
-There are three types: immediate diminished value (loss before repairs), inherent diminished value (permanent stigma of accident history), and repair-related diminished value (improper or incomplete repairs).
+Diminished value measures how much a car accident reduces a vehicle’s market value.
+Even after perfect repairs, a car with an accident history almost always sells for less than the same model with a clean record.
+Three types exist: immediate diminished value (the loss before repairs), inherent diminished value (the permanent stigma of accident history), and repair-related diminished value (the result of improper or incomplete repairs).

 Why Vehicles Lose Value After an Accident